NessLfy/Lab_1.2_HiM/Report.md

 ** Project Supervisor: [marcelo.nollmann@cbs.cnrs.fr](mailto:marcelo.nollmann@cbs.cnrs.fr)

 Computer science has become a pivotal discipline when approaching biological problems.
 In microscopy for instance, the instruments and the growing scalability of the experiments have led the data analysis process to be computer dependent.
 Machine learning, as it has been proven recently to be a powerful tool for analysis, relies on the concept that a program can learn from data, and thus recognize specific patterns and make decisions to predict an output.
-When talking about image analysis, the fact that we must set rules for determining boundaries in data, makes image segmentation a major problem.Fortunately, such problem is commonly encountered in computer sciences and many techniques have been developed.
+When talking about image analysis, the fact that we must set rules for determining boundaries in data, makes image segmentation a major problem.
+Fortunately, such problem is commonly encountered in computer sciences and many techniques have been developed.
 In this report we introduce a method that quantifies the "accuracy" of machine learning in performing image segmentation and we discuss different metrics that can be used to supervise such process.
 We also propose a method to compare different network architectures and outputs.

 # Introduction (5000 characters)
 **Topics to introduce**